iciency/WorldEdit/README.md

 -   **`async-threshold`**: The number of blocks at which an operation will be processed in smaller chunks to prevent server lag.
 -   **`particle-type`**: The particle used to visualize the selection box.
 -   **`block_translation_map`**: A powerful feature for resolving compatibility issues when loading Java Edition schematics.
 If a schematic fails to load because a block name isn't found (e.g., Java's `minecraft:slime_block`), you can add an entry here to translate it to the correct Bedrock name (e.g., `"slime_block": "slime"`).
+You can add, remove, or modify these rules at any time to handle new or custom block types.

 ## Usage Guide